Moon Man (2022 film): Reception

 Douban, a major Chinese media rating site, gave the drama 6.8 out of 10.
 Review aggregator Rotten Tomatoes listed three reviews of the film, all of which are positive.
 Particular praise came from reviewer Carla Hay who says that the film "takes some familiar elements of “stranded survivor” stories and delivers a unique spin that people of many different generations can enjoy."

 Box office

-As of October 31, 2022, Moon Man grossed a total of $460.3 million at the Chinese box office.
+Moon Man grossed a total of $460.3 million at the Chinese box office.
 On its opening weekend, the film grossed $147.93 million, making it the highest-grossing opening weekend in China since The Battle at Lake Changjin II.
 By August 3, the film passed $200 million at the box office.
 The film dropped 54.6% in its second weekend, and passed $300 million by August 8.
 On August 19, the film dropped from the number one spot at the box office after 22 days, being beat by New Gods: Yang Jian.
-On August 22, the film passed $400 million.
+On August 22, the film passed $400 million.As of 23:59 on October 29, 2022, the final box office of "Walking on the Moon" was 3.103 billion, breaking a total of 17 film history records.

-It is the tenth-highest-grossing film of 2022, earning $460.2 million.
+It was the eleventh-highest-grossing film of 2022, earning $460.3 million.